This short post introduces how to create your own OpenAI Gym environment.

 The problem

-The environment I’ll create is “Blocking Maze” from Sutton’s RL book [1] (Chapter 8):
+The environment I will implement is “Blocking Maze” from Sutton’s RL book [1] (Chapter 8):

-The environment is a simple 6x9 grid world with a wall (the shady area).
-The agent needs to find the rightmost path to reach the goal (left image).
-In this problem, the wall position will change after some iterations, and the agent needs to find a new optimal path again then (right image)
+The environment is a simple 6×9 grid world with a wall (the shaded area).
+The agent needs to find the path along the right side to reach the goal (left image).
+After some number of steps, the wall position changes and the agent must find a new optimal path (right image).

 blocking_maze